ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 As part of this lab, you will:
 - Generate a JWT token
-- Create a Request using yoru REST Client (Postman, Curl, Powershell or similar) with an authorization Header containig the JWT token
+- Create a Request using yoru REST Client (Postman, cUrl, Powershell or similar) with an authorization Header containig the JWT token
 - Secure the sample Hipster Products API with an JWT token verification policy.

 ## Generate a JWT token